asbmvr-gowtham/Pixel_Manipulation/README.md

 ## How to Run
 Follow these steps to get the script running on your local machine.

-1. Install Dependencies
+Install Dependencies

 Install the required Pillow library using pip:

 Bash

-pip install Pillow
+"""pip install Pillow"""

-2. Run the Script
+Run the Script

 Execute the script from your terminal.
 (Assuming your Python file is named pixel_cipher.py):

 Bash

-python pixel_cipher.py

-### Example Walkthrough
-The script will guide you through an interactive menu.
+"""python pixel_cipher.py"""

 #### Encrypting an Image

 Bash

-$ python pixel_cipher.py
+""" $ python pixel_cipher.py
 Select an operation to perform:

 1. Encrypt Image